TBD54566975/technical-steering-committee/charters/rust-core/README.md

 The Rust Core Working Group will follow an RFC process, codified in the respective GitHub repository, for the matter of significant decision making, wherein Pull Requests will offer a place of communication among contributors to provide feedback.

-The Rust Core Working Group will organize weekly meetings to synchronously communicate and coordinate current affairs, and each meeting will be summarized via note taking which is codified and committed to the respective GitHub repository.
+The Rust Core Working Group will organize weekly meetings to synchronously communicate and coordinate current affairs, and each meeting will be summarized via note taking which is codified and committed to TSC repo.

 The DRI of the Rust Core Working Group will attend the regular Technical Steering Committee meetings and act as the representative for the ongoings from the Rust Core Working Group.